grzesiek-galezowski/tdd-ebook/manuscript/220_Weaker_and_better_composabiity.md

 ~~~

 See the arguments of those methods? `SqlConnection` is a library object for interfacing directly with SQL Server database, so it is a very concrete dependency. `SecurityPrincipal` is one of the core classes of
 .NET's authentication and authorization model for local users database and Active Directory, so again, a very concrete dependency.
 With dependencies like that, it will be very hard to write other implementations of this interface, because we will be forced to drag around concrete dependencies and mostly will not be able to work around that if we want something different.
-Thus, it is essential to rely on abstractions:
+Thus, we may say that these are implementation details exposed in the interface that, for this reason, cannot be abstract.
+It is essential to abstract these implementation details away, e.g. like this:

 {lang="csharp"}
 ~~~